Nickkontscha/Stormlight-Archive-Analysis/README.md

 <img src="README_files/figure-markdown_github/plot dendogram-1.png" style="display: block; margin: auto;" />

 The clusters are somewhat sensible, but one has to keep in mind that there is no 'exact solution' to this question.
 One can see that most of bridge 4 and family members are clustered together.
-On the first split one can observe that about half of the characters get grouped into one big pile.
-Those are all negatively correlated to the other side of the tree.